- Experts say doctors diagnose and treat Black Americans differently for pain management.

 “Institutional racism in healthcare stops Black people from receiving good care that leads to good health outcomes,” she said.

-The American Medical Association has set out a series of goals and policies to recognize racism as an urgent public health threat and to mitigate its effects.
+The American Medical Association has set out a series of

 “There are ways to test your own bias.
 We often use the implicit association test in research and as an educational tool,” Sabin told Healthline.
 “You can take that information and say, ‘This is an area that I need to be careful about as I care for patients or interact with others.’”